David Ramsey

-David Paul Ramsey (born November 17, 1971) is an American actor.
+David Paul Ramsey (born November 17, 1971) is an American actor and director.
 He is best known for his roles in The CW Arrowverse series Arrow, The Flash, Supergirl, and Batwoman as John Diggle / Spartan, portraying Diggle and Bass Reeves in Legends of Tomorrow, recurring as an alternate universe version of Diggle in Superman & Lois, recurring as Anton Briggs on the Showtime TV series Dexter, and starring in the film Mother and Child (2009) as Joseph.

 Early life

 Ramsey was born November 17, 1971, in Detroit, Michigan.
-He graduated from Wayne State University.
+He was educated at Mumford High School, then attended the 'College of Fine, Performing and Communication Arts' at Wayne State University in Detroit, graduating with a Bachelor of Fine Arts degree.